Bluscrn/arch_install/ARCH_INSTALLATION_GUIDE.md

 ## Pre-installation

-The installation media and their GnuPG signatures can be acquired from the Download page.
+The installation media and their GnuPG signatures can be acquired from the https://archlinux.org/download/ page.

-Verify signature
+###Verify signature

 It is recommended to verify the image signature before use, especially when downloading from an HTTP mirror, where downloads are generally prone to be intercepted to serve malicious images.